• Skip to primary navigation

 Blackberry and apple turnovers are a quick and easy dessert to make, using foraged blackberries and a packet of store-bought puff pastry.
 The sweetness of the blackberries is a perfect foil for the tartness of the apples, which once encased in crispy puff pastry and baked in the oven, turns into a sticky, gooey inside.

-And if you don’t have any wild blackberries growing near to where you live, you can use frozen blackberries instead.
+And if you don't have any wild blackberries growing near where you live, you can use frozen blackberries instead.

 Puff pastry turnovers

-Blackberry and apple turnovers are so easy to make and they taste so delicious.
+Blackberry and apple turnovers are so easy to make and taste so delicious.
 All you need is a sheet of puff pastry and the filling of your choice and you can be tucking into one of these tasty treats in next to no time.

-I’ve used blackberry and apple for these turnovers, but you can fill them with whatever fruit you happen to have available.
-Why not try making them with blueberries, raspberries or even strawberries.
-My local supermarket does a very nice range of canned fruit pie fillings which are also perfect for popping in a turnover (I’m thinking black cherry here – it tastes amazing!)
+I've used blackberry and apple for these turnovers, but you can fill them with whatever fruit you happen to have available.
+Why not try making them with blueberries, raspberries or even strawberries?
+My local supermarket does a very nice range of canned fruit pie fillings which are also perfect for popping in a turnover (I'm thinking black cherry here - it tastes amazing!)

 To make these turnovers, all you have to do is prepare the filling and encase it in little squares of puff pastry.
 Sprinkle with demerara sugar to add a sweet crunchiness on top and pop them in the oven for 25 minutes.